 You will need at least two stamps per day on your credential from the last 100 km before Santiago, which applies if you start from A Gudiña or closer.
 If you start earlier, a daily stamp will be enough until you reach this final section.

-The terrain is varied, from country roads, mountain trails, to paved sections in cities and towns.
-Some stages, such as those in the Sierra de la Culebra, are more mountainous and demanding, so good trekking footwear is recommended.
+The terrain is varied, from rural roads and mountain trails to paved sections in cities and towns.
+Some stages, such as those in the Sierra de la Culebra, are more mountainous and demanding, so good trekking shoes are recommended.

 It isadvisable to always carry water and a snack, especially on longer stages or in less populated rural areas where services may be limited.
 However, most stages have bars or shops in towns where you can resupply.

-Although the Camino Sanabrés has some demanding stages, it is accessible to pilgrims of all levels.
-If you are a beginner, you can prepare physically before the trip and plan shorter stages or take breaks at intermediate points.
+Although the Sanabrés Way has some demanding stages, it is accessible to pilgrims of all levels.
+If you are a beginner, you can prepare yourself physically before the trip and plan shorter stages or take breaks at intermediate points.
 The key is to go at your own pace.